ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 <!-- markdown-link-check-enable -->

-Deployment transactions have an additional requirement where the included fee must have at least `deployment_size_in_bytes` gates.
+Deployment transactions have an additional requirement where the included fee must have at least `deployment_size_in_bytes` microcredits.

 Execution transactions do not currently have any fee requirements.